ishrita08/Drug-Review-Dataset/README.md

 sklearn: This stands for scikit-learn which is a popular machine learning library in Python, which provides tools for data preprocessing, classification, regression, clustering, and more.
 It is widely used in industry and academia for building machine learning models.<br>
 seaborn: This is a visualization library based on matplotlib used for making attractive and informative statistical graphics.<br>
 matplotlib: This is a plotting library for creating static, animated, and interactive visualizations in Python.<br>

+# Datasets
+The dataset used for this project is the famous Drug Review Dataset (Drugs.com) by UCI.
+The dataset can be found and downloaded from [here](https://archive.ics.uci.edu/dataset/462/drug+review+dataset+drugs+com)